Intervention/docs/image/v3/basics/instantiation.md

 > public ImageManager::read(mixed $input, string|array|DecoderInterface $decoders = []): ImageInterface

-With Intervention Image you are able to read images from severeal different sources.
-The starting point is an instance of the `Intervention\Image\ImageManager` class.
-This class provides a universal method `read()` to read different types of image sources.
+Now that the [Image Manager is configured and instantiated](/v3/basics/image-manager), its methods can be used to read images from many different sources.

 #### Parameters